kmattix/series-score-overlay/README.md

 # series-score-overlay
-Work-in-progress to get base functionality working...
+Work-in-progress to get base functionality up.
+All changes are being pushed to main right now.

 ## todo
 * Fix crash due to apply button throwing NPE